aershov24/full-stack-interview-questions/README.md

 #### Q: Do prefer to work at a single company for a long time or would you rather take a job that suits you at the time?
 #### Q: Are you comfortable assuming responsibilities outside your job description?
 #### Q: How large was the last team that you worked on?
-#### Q: Whatâ€™s the most difficult part of being a member of a team for you?
+#### Q: What’s the most difficult part of being a member of a team for you?
 #### Q: What risks do you feel you should never take?
 #### Q: How do you respond to constructive criticism?
 #### Q: If you were given $1 million dollars every year for the rest of your life, what would you do?